How to Implement AppLocker Using Intune

 Create Applocker Custom Rules

-• Type secpol.msc and Press Enter
+• Type secpol.msc and press Enter to open the local security policy console.

-• Expand Application Control Policies
+• Expand Application Control Policies and then right-click on AppLocker and select Export Policy.

 Export Applocker Rules

-Step 5 – Deploy Applocker rules using Intune
+Step 5: Deploy Applocker Policy via Intune

-• Name: EXE Rule Collection (You can provide whatever name you like)
+• Name: EXE Rule Collection

 • Description: Executable Rules